JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 * Character
 * Boolean

-That's the bare-bones.
-A **string** of characters could also be considered a primitive type.
-Arrays are a primitive data type structure, and most languages have them.
-Also worthy of consideration as primitives would be **date**, (including date/time) and **currency**, though these have complexities in presentation and range.
+These are the bare-bones, and arguably not comprehensive enough.
+For instance a **string** of characters could also be considered a primitive type.
+Arrays are a primitive data type structure, and most languages support them.
+A more extensive primitive type set might include **date**, (including date/time) and **currency**, though these have complexities in presentation and range.
+Similarly with **float**, which could be argued is a formatted **decimal**, with storage considerations in the language implementation.

-Other considerations have to be made: is Integer arbitrary in length?
-Maybe it would make sense to add an **UnboundedInteger** type to handle Big Integer representations, and assume Integer is arbitrarily bounded depending on the language default.
-The **string** type also might be bounded, with an unbounded variant such as **text** that can be any length.
-Such issues have been tackled before by existing mapping technologies, so they should provide some reasonable guidance.
+Other considerations crop up: is **Integer** arbitrary in length?
+In the most abstract sense, no: it's just a mathematical concept.
+Yet in implementation it is bounded in some fashion, either by the implementing language(s) or by computer memory (e.g., BigInt in JavaScript).
+The same issue arises with **string** and any array: there is a practical maximum length, but in concept it's not of concern.
+More on this later.

 **Compound Data Types**